YtseyJam/xs_and_os/README.md

 # xs_and_os

 My first study project.
-Play in console.
+Play in console just like in old days...

 TODO:
 add AI